What really works (and what doesn’t)

-The "Simple" Mistakes That Can Cost You Your Home
+Common Divorce Mistakes That Can Cost You The Home

 The Income Trap

-How you structure spousal or child support payments can determine if it's considered qualified income for a future mortgage.
+The wrong support setup can make your income unusable for a mortgage.
 Seemingly innocent choices, like maintaining a joint checking account, can render that support income unusable for financing.

 The Equity Buy-Out Surprise